Pursuant to Art.10.2 of Spanish Royal Decree 463/2020 declaring the State of Alarm to address the healthcare crisis caused by Covid-19.

 - People who are members of at-risk groups should not come to do their shopping: the elderly, people with chronic diseases, etc.

-- People that will have priority access to do their shopping in our stores: the elderly, people with disabilities, individuals with reduced mobility, pregnant women, and accompanying caregivers.
+- People who will have priority access to do their shopping in our stores: the elderly, people with disabilities, individuals with reduced mobility, pregnant women, and accompanying caregivers.
 Apart from the aforementioned groups, healthcare personnel, law enforcement, firefighters and social welfare personnel, duly accredited, will also have priority.

 - Shopping should be done at various times throughout the day, not at the opening time.
 By doing so, we will be able to assist all customers daily.